 |Revision guidelines||Information about preparing a revised submission.|

-|Publication fees||Information about publication fees and fee assistance options.
+|Publication fees and fee assistance||Information about publication fees and fee assistance options.
 Publication fees will be billed upon acceptance.
+Authors seeking fee assistance must apply at submission, using the form in the submission system.
 An author’s ability to pay publication fees is never a consideration in the publication decision process.|

 |Preprints||Information about the option to post your manuscript on the bioRxiv preprint server concurrent with your submission to PLOS Biology.|